DataBiosphere/terra-examples/programmatic_execution_of_notebooks/README.md

 This script will:
 * Optionally install a list of Python packages before executing the notebook.
-  * This is because a kernel restart is often necessary to make use of Python packages installed during notebook execution time.
+  * This is useful because a kernel restart is often necessary to make use of Python packages installed during notebook execution time.
   * For R package dependencies, have the notebook install them at the beginning of the notebook.
 * Optionally pass parameters to the notebook via [Papermill](https://papermill.readthedocs.io/) to change its behavior.
 * Save the executed `ipynb` file containing cell outputs.